 The building puts at our disposal three floors.
 In the first, the Asturian and Neolithic prehistory is fulfilled; the second is for the time of the castros astures and the presence of Rome in the region; the third delights us with the Medieval Asturias.

-The tour of the museum is completed with the exceptional visit to the cloister of the old convent, formed by twenty vaults of four meters of light, of Gothic design and a frieze of Renaissance air.
-In this space the ancient sarcophagi and medieval shields remain and a semicircular structure has been added, dating from between the seventh and ninth centuries, possibly related to the capture of water and which has appeared in the bowels of the convent itself during the restoration work .
+The tour of the museum is completed with the exceptional visit to the cloister of the old convent, formed by twenty vaults of four meters of light, of Gothic design and a frieze with a Renaissance air.
+In this space the ancient medieval sarcophagi and shields remain and a semicircular structure has been added, dating from between the XNUMXth and XNUMXth centuries, possibly related to the collection of water and which has appeared in the bowels of the convent itself during restoration work .

 The archaeological works in Asturias go back to the old Monuments Commission of Asturias.
 Created in the mid-nineteenth century, it is the first institution to protect the cultural heritage of Asturias that collected the remains of the main Asturian monasteries, collecting pieces of chance findings or donations from scholars and collectors of the time.
 From 1990, the Asturian archeology obtained a remarkable development, entering a great amount of materials of all the epochs -especially of the Average Age- coming from historical helmets of cities and towns, as well as of temples and monasteries.
 Needless to say, hundreds of relevant pieces are exhibited in this space: Bison bones, hunting harpoons, funerary vessels, Roman stelae, reconstructed mosaics, ashlars, nobiliary shields ...